Elden-Ring-App/dev-env/README.md

 4. Then run this one `./startup.sh`
 5. Should be working!

+#### NOTE

+* The `./cleanup.sh` will do the same but without launching the app, will only clean docker, will also need the to run `chmod +x cleanup.sh` before you use it

 ### With docker compose (Should work with every system)

 1. Go to your terminal